On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Relationship between Bk and Blm for l > k

 Let $R$ be an arbitrary $B_{1}$-EPG representation of $G$.
 We place another copy of the same $B_{1}$-EPG representation to the top right of $R$, see~\autoref{fig:B1SubseteqB3mB1Double}, and then step by step modify both the original $B_1$-EPG representation and its copy as described below.
 At any point in time during this modification process we denote by $R_1$ and $R_2$ the current modified $B_1$-EPG representation and the current modified copy of the original $B_1$-EPG representation, respectively.
 For a vertex $v$ of $G$ we denote by $P_v$, $P_v^1$ and $P_v^2$ the path corresponding to $v$ in $R$, $R_1$ and $R_2$, respectively.
 At the beginning of the modification process $R_1$ and $R_2$ coincide with the original $B_1$-EPG representation and its copy, respectively, as in \autoref{fig:B1SubseteqB3mB1Double}.

-Now consider the vertices of $G$ one by one in an arbitrary order and for every vertex perform the steps described below.
+Now consider the vertices of $G$ one by one in an arbitrary order and for every vertex perform the modifications described below.
 Let $v$ be the currently considered vertex.
-If $P_{v}$ has a horizontal segment, we introduce a new vertical grid line $L^{|}_{v}$ directly to the left of the vertical grid line containing the right end point of the horizontal segment of $P_{v}^1$ in $R_1$ and shorten the horizontal segment of $P_v^1$ to end in $L^{|}_{v}$ instead of ending at the original right end point.
+The modification of $R_1$ is driven by the horizontal segment of the path $P_v$, if any, whereas the modification of $R_2$ is driven by the vertical segment of $P_v$, if any.
+If $P_{v}$ has a horizontal segment, we modify $R_1$ as follows.
+We introduce a new vertical grid line $L^{|}_{v}$ directly to the left of the vertical grid line containing the right end point of the horizontal segment of $P_{v}^1$ in $R_1$ and shorten the horizontal segment of $P_v^1$ to end in $L^{|}_{v}$ instead of ending at the original right end point.
 Then, if the path $P_v$ contains a vertical segment which starts at the original right end point of the horizontal segment mentioned above, we modify $P_v^1$ in $R_1$ by shifting its vertical segment to lie on $L^{|}_{v}$.

-If $P_{v}$ has a vertical segment, we introduce a new horizontal grid line $L^{-}_{v}$ directly beneath the horizontal grid line containing the lower end point of the vertical segment of $P_{v}^2$ in $R_2$ and extend the vertical segment of $P_v^2$ until $L^{-}_{v}$.
+If $P_{v}$ has a vertical segment, we modify $R_2$ as follows.
+We introduce a new horizontal grid line $L^{-}_{v}$ directly beneath the horizontal grid line containing the lower end point of the vertical segment of $P_{v}^2$ in $R_2$ and extend the vertical segment of $P_v^2$ until $L^{-}_{v}$.
 Then, if the path $P_v$ contains a horizontal segment which starts at the original lower end point of the vertical segment mentioned above, we modify $P_v^2$ in $R_2$ by shifting its horizontal segment to lie on $L^{-}_{v}$.
 An example of the modified grid and paths and the final $R_1$, $R_2$ for the graph in \autoref{fig:B1SubseteqB3mGraphB1}~(a) can be seen in \autoref{fig:B1SubseteqB3mNewGridlines}.